 The Exchange Rules apply to all bets placed on Betfair’s Exchange markets.
-The Exchange Rules also apply to Betfair’s Exchange ’Multiples’ product (see the Multiples section below for further details), but not to Australian Multis, Tote Extra and Tote & Exotics markets).
+The Exchange Rules also apply to Betfair’s Exchange ’Multiples’ product (see the Multiples section below for further details).
 The Exchange Rules do not apply to markets offered or bets placed on the Betfair Sportsbook or on Betfair’s ‘Fixed Odds’ product.
 The Exchange Rules consist of the following:

 The General Rules apply to all bets unless stated otherwise in the Market Information or the Specific Sports Rules.
 If there is any inconsistency between the Specific Sports Rules and the General Rules, the Specific Sports Rules shall prevail.
 If there is any inconsistency between the Market Information and either the General Rules or the Specific Sports Rules, the Market Information shall prevail, except where the General Rules or Specific Sports Rules use the phrase 'regardless of what it says in the Market Information' or similar wording.

 For any category or market not referred to in the Specific Sports Rules (e.g. ’Special Bets’ or beach volleyball), the General Rules and Market Information will apply.